helderpinto/AzureOptimizationEngine/README.md

 * Add new Automation variables
 * Upgrade the SQL database model
 * Update Log Analytics Workbooks

+## <a id="usage"></a>Usage instructions ##

+Once successfully deployed, and assuming you have your VMs onboarded to Log Analytics and collecting all the [required performance counters](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/augmenting-azure-advisor-cost-recommendations-for-automated/ba-p/1457687), we have everything that is needed to start augmenting Advisor recommendations and even generate custom ones!
+The first recommendations will be available more or less 3h30m after the deployment.
+In order to see them, you'll need to connect Power BI to the AOE database (see details below).
+Every week at the same time, AOE recommendations will be updated according to the current state of your environment.

 ### Validating whether Log Analytics is collecting the right performance counters